What is the Capitalization Table?

 In the prior article, we discussed VC term sheets.
 From a high level, a VC capitalization table serves as an extension of the VC term sheet by tracking the impact on the ownership structure of a company.

 Since this article will assume an understanding of basic VC terminology, we recommend reading that article before going through this one.

 To begin, a VC cap table tracks the equity ownership of a company in terms of the number and type of shares (as well as series) along with any special terms such as liquidation preferences or protection clauses.

 The VC cap table for a start-up can start off quite simple at first, initially including just the founders and/or the first handful of employees.
 But as the company’s employee base grows and more outside investors join in, it can quickly become more complicated.

-While there are cap table software programs available, most cap tables are still tracked in an Excel spreadsheet similar to the one shown above.
+While cap table software programs are available, most cap tables are still tracked in an Excel spreadsheet similar to the one shown above.

-The cap table is updated after each investment round, as designated by the term sheet.
+The capitalization table is updated after each investment round, as designated by the term sheet.

 A few of the key items that change on the cap table after a new funding round include:

 - New investors and/or classes of securities (e.g. Series B Preferred)

 - Employee option grants and warrants (either allocated or unallocated)